MrDewmon69/to-do-list/README.md

 ## Setup

-Setup dependencies by running the following on the terminal
+Setup required dependencies by running the following on the terminal

 ```
 pip install -r requirements.txt